Top Non UK Licensed Casino Sites

 The reasons for such differences though in jurisdictions is all down to the differences in licencing, fees and the registration process.
 Some jurisdictions are cheaper and have minimal requirements for casinos, enabling them to get up and running a lot faster than if they were to go through the stringent process that is getting a licence in the UK.
 This can mean that vital security aspects are glossed over, which is why these sites don’t choose to get a UK licence.

 Malta Gaming Authority is arguably the runner up to the UKGC license.
-The MGA offers a very strict set of rules and regulations which casinos must follow if they are to hold a licence with them.
-For players looking outside of the UK for a place to play, MGA licenced sites are really the way to go, as they offer similar levels of protection as the UK licenced sites do. ensuring players will get a quality experience.
+The MGA offers a stringent set of rules and regulations which casinos must follow if they are to hold a licence with them.
+For players looking outside of the UK for a place to play, MGA licenced sites are really the way to go, as they offer similar levels of protection as the UK licenced sites do.
+Ensuring players will get a quality experience.

 In fact, players will often find that a UKGC casino will actually hold a licence with MGA as well, enabling them to offer their services to a range of players from different countries.
 Similar to the UKGC license, MGA has a strict policy regarding casinos holding their licence and will cancel or remove licences from online casinos that do not comply with their requirements.
 They also offer a place for players to get in touch with any complaints.

 Another commonly found jurisdiction is that of Curaçao.
-This is hugely popular with a number of online casinos, as it allows US players to be able to access the site as well as new players from countries around the world.
-However, Curaçao is notorious for not having such strict rules and regulations in place, meaning that a number of their licenced casinos may be a little more fraudulent in their activities, a concern when it comes to player safety.
+This is hugely popular with some online casinos, as it allows US players to be able to access the site as well as new players from countries around the world.
+However, Curaçao is notorious for not having such strict rules and regulations in place, meaning that a number of their licenced casinos maybe a little more fraudulent in their activities, a concern when it comes to player safety.

 As we mentioned, often the slot game selection will number in the thousands when playing at a non UK licenced site.
 Slots are hugely popular around the world for beginners and old hands alike.
 This is because these games do not require any skill or strategy; they are all about luck.
 All players need to do is place their bet and spin the reels, hoping for the symbols to line up and offer up the reward.